Ian2020/io.onlykey.OnlyKey-App/README.md

    In the meantime we use our own fork: [Ian2020/npm-installer at v0.71.1](https://github.com/Ian2020/npm-installer/tree/v0.71.1).
-   This forces us to patch `package.json` and `package-lock.json` to point to our fork as a git dependency until the issue is resolved upstream.
+   This forces us to patch `package.json` and `package-lock.json` to point to our fork as an npm git dependency until the issue is resolved upstream.

 The next are around the use of the [flatpak-builder-tools/node](https://github.com/flatpak/flatpak-builder-tools/tree/master/node)